-We wish you luck.
+We wish you success in the coming months.
 Just as it is a privilege to welcome students into our school, we take great pride in the way we lead them out.
-At Homecoming and just before the Thanksgiving holiday, when our alumni return donning the sweatshirts of their high schools, looking happy and tired and healthy, and when they poke their heads into their old classrooms and remember the Little Dining Room and remark on how small the halls seem, we know we've done well.
+We are lucky to see them go out into the world, and luckier when they return to visit us.
+Each year at Homecoming or around the holidays, our alumni return donning the sweatshirts of their high schools, looking happy and healthy.
+They poke their heads into their old classrooms and remember the Little Dining Room and remark on how small the halls seem, and, we hope, realize how the Brownstone Church on the Corner will always be the first step on a remarkable journey.